bartoszmodelski/ebsl/docs/notes2.md

 ```

-# Criticism of work-stealing - work-shedding TODO
+# Criticism of work-stealing - work-shedding

 Different approach: try to fix work-stealing.
 Work-stealing is necessary in a non-preemptive scheduler, but it should not be the primary mean of distributing load.
 Only of saving latency for stuck cpus.

 How about work-shedding?
-And not a naive (that is, still heavily randomized) one like mcclure, but one where the load is shedded via a scalable queue.
+And not a naive one like mcclure (that is, still heavily randomized), but one where the load is shedded via a scalable queue.

 # Resizing - horizontal or vertical?

 Resizable runqueues are implemented.
 There is an interesting novelty to try though: instead of scaling up runqueue 2x, we could create another queue and randomize between them.
-It will have marginal effect locally but will make work-stealing far more efficient, as N thief can act simultaneously.
+It will have marginal effect locally but will make work-sharing far more efficient, as N thief can act simultaneously.

 Arguably, contention is an unlikely problem with pure work-stealing, since thiefs will rarely contend on the same victim.
 Work-shedding OTOH is likely to have all free CPUs try to steal from a single spawner and that's a good thing, as long as the thiefs can be served.